 We offer merit scholarships to qualified students:

 - Freshmen need to have at least a 2.75 GPA and a 980 SAT (or 18 ACT) to be considered for a scholarship.

-- Transfer students need to have a cumulative 2.5 GPA and 30 credits to be considered for a scholarship.
+- Transfer students need to have a cumulative 3.0 GPA and 30 credits to be considered for a scholarship.
 A student who has an associate degree may receive additional money.
 Transfer Students may also be eligible for The Bob Parsons Scholarship Fund, which could help you earn your bachelor's for free.

 The better the academic profile, the more scholarship dollars we award.
 International students, DACA recipients and "Dreamers" may be eligible for these scholarships.

 UBalt awards financial aid—loans, grants and federal work-study—based on completion of the FAFSA.
 If you haven’t already completed the FAFSA, please do so.
 (UB’s school code is 002102.)
 The FAFSA is available on Oct.
 1 for the next academic year and should be completed before March 1 for full consideration; a new FAFSA is required for each academic year.